lowRISC/opentitan/doc/rm/comportability_specification/index.md

 ## Document Goals

-This document is aimed at laying out the definition of a comportable IP design, i.e. one that is ported to conform to the framework of lowRISC ecosystem IP, suitable for inclusion in compliant designs.
+This document is aimed at laying out the definition of a *Comportable IP design*, i.e. one that is ported to conform to the framework of lowRISC ecosystem IP, suitable for inclusion in compliant designs.
-This is mostly a technical discussion and specification of interface compliance within the framework.
+This is primarily a technical discussion and specification of interface compliance within the framework.
 Separate documents contain or will contain critical elements like coding style, verification, and documentation, but are not the purview of this specification.

 A good definition of Comportable can be found in